alexbudmsft/dbgscript/docs/Lua/dbgscript.rst

    Read a pointer value from the virtual address space of the target process.
    ``addr`` must be a valid (accessible) address.
 This will be 8 bytes on an x64 target.

+.. method:: dbgscript.readString(addr [, count]) -> string

+   Read an ANSI string from the target process starting at `addr`.
+   `count` (optional) specifies the maximum number of characters to read.

+   .. versionadded:: 1.0.4

+.. method:: dbgscript.readWideString(addr [, count]) -> string

+   Read a wide string from the target process starting at `addr`.
+   `count` (optional) specifies the maximum number of characters to read.

+   .. versionadded:: 1.0.4

 .. method:: dbgscript.readBytes(addr, count) -> string

    Read `count` bytes from `addr`.